bernhardAxonIvy/doc/source/engine-guide/installation/index.rst

 #.
 Remove all other licence files in the :file:`[engineDir]/configuration` directory.

 .. note::
-  For container based installations it is also possible to make the license file available via :ref:`environment variables or docker-secrets <configuration_containers_licence>`.
+  For container based installations it is also possible to make the licence file available via :ref:`environment variables or docker-secrets <configuration_containers_licence>`.

 .. rubric:: Creating a system database